-- Sign out of services when you're finished with them, especially those that contain sensitive or protected information - Check and clean your downloads, cookies, and browsing history if you've been working with protected information on a private shared computer - Access secure sites only over HTTPS.
-Look for the lock icon, the https:// URL, and a verified site owner, all listed in the address bar of your browser - Keep your computer secure with automatic software updates for your operating system and applications
+- Bring your own laptop or desktop computer to campus.
+Make sure it meets or exceeds the Computer Specifications in this policy. - Become aware of common phishing techniques used in email and on websites. - Sign out of services when you're finished with them, especially those that contain sensitive or protected information. - Check and clean your downloads, cookies, and browsing history if you've been working with protected information on a private shared computer, such as in a College computer lab or the library. - Access secure sites only over HTTPS.
+Look for the lock icon, the https:// URL, and a verified site owner, all listed in the address bar of your browser. - Keep your computer secure with automatic software updates for your operating system and applications. - Know the signs of email phishing, and report unknown or suspicious emails using the Phish Alert button in Outlook.